 Our physical education (PE) curriculum inspires all children to succeed and excel in competitive sport and other physically-demanding activities.
-It provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
+It provides opportunities for pupils to become physically confident.
 Opportunities to compete in sport and other activities build character and help to embed all of our ASPIRE values: being ambitious, self-aware, persevering, inclusive, respectful and empowering.

 Our PE curriculum (overview PDF below) aims for all children to

 - to work in groups making decisions and solving problems